scroll-tech/scroll-prover/README.md

 `make test-chunk-prove` and `make test-agg-prove` are the main testing entries for multi-level circuit constraint system of scroll-prover.
 Developers could understand how the system works by reading the codes of these tests.

+And there are other tests:
-Besides it, `make test-inner-prove` could be used to test the first-level circuit, and `make test-batch-prove` could be used to test the final two levels.
+- `make test-inner-prove` could be used to test the first-level circuit.
+- `make test-batch-prove` could be used to test the final two levels.
+- `make test-batches-with-each-chunk-num-prove` could be used to test batch proving with different chunk numbers.

 ### Binaries

-This repository is designed to be used as a Rust crate, rather than a standalone running process.
-However, you can still use the following command to run binaries locally.
+Could use the following command to run binaries locally.

-If you run into linking issues you may need to run
+If run into linking issues you may need to run
 ```shell
 cp `find ./target/release/ | grep libzktrie.so` /usr/local/lib/
 ```
 To move the zktrielib into a path where your linker could locate it.

-Run zkevm prover to generate chunk proof (the word-dir is `./integration`)
+Run zkevm prover to generate chunk proof (work directory is `./integration`)
 ```shell
 cargo build --release --bin zkevm_prove